nickleomartin/sentiment_api/README.md

 # sentiment_api
-A Bidirectional LSTM + MLP model to classify sentiment as positive or negative.
+A Bidirectional LSTM + MLP model to classify single sentences as positive or negative.
 Exposes the trained model via a REST API using Django.
 Currently trained word vectors from scratch.

 Getting Setup
 -------------